ftaruc/ftaruc.github.io/photos.md

     lastX = e.clientX;
     lastY = e.clientY;

-    // Update preview position if active
+    // Update preview position if active, but not immediately after a click if (preview.classList.contains('active') && !justClicked) {
-    if (preview.classList.contains('active')) {
       updatePreviewPosition(lastX, lastY);
     }
   }, true);

-  // Update preview position during scroll to ensure it stays aligned with cursor window.addEventListener('scroll', function() {
+  // Update preview position during scroll - fixed positioning is viewport-relative,
-    if (preview.classList.contains('active')) {
-      const currentScroll = window.pageYOffset || document.documentElement.scrollTop;

-      // Adjust Y position based on scroll delta (for fixed positioning, clientY stays same)
-      // But we ensure the preview stays at the cursor position if (lastScrolled !== currentScroll) {
+  // so we just need to ensure it stays at the cursor position (which is viewport-relative) window.addEventListener('scroll', function() {
-        lastScrolled = currentScroll;
-      }
+    if (preview.classList.contains('active') && lastX > 0 && lastY > 0) {
+      // clientX/clientY are viewport-relative, so fixed positioning naturally stays aligned

-      // Update preview position to stay at cursor (clientX/clientY are viewport-relative) updatePreviewPosition(lastX, lastY);
+      // Just ensure the preview position is updated to current cursor (viewport coordinates) updatePreviewPosition(lastX, lastY);
     }
   }, { passive: true });